Anne Vibeke Mou: Window for St John’s, Healey

 ‘In St John’s Church, Healey, Northumberland, the Healey Windows by Anne Vibeke Mou and James Hugonin – very different in conception – form one commission in this remote village church.
 They are a memorial to two parishioners… The brief asked for windows which would contrast with the narrative style of earlier glass in the church.
 The artists were to achieve “meditative power, poise and stillness”. … We found a depth of texture to both the new windows which would draw people in and be a real challenge for visitors and pilgrims.’
 (The Very Revd Nicholas Frayling, Chair of the judging panel for the ACE Award for Art in a Religious Context, 2011)

 Anne Vibeke Mou (b.
 1978) is a Danish-born artist who studied at Glasgow School of Art and the Royal College of Art.
 She now lives and works in Newcastle upon Tyne and Cumbria.
-Her work in glass has been exhibited in many museums and galleries, such as Baltic Centre for Contemporary Art, Gateshead, National Glass Centre, Sunderland, and Camden Art Centre, London, and she was commissioned to make a window for the Laurence Sterne Trust at Shandy Hall, Coxwold, York.
+Her work in glass has been exhibited in many museums and galleries, such as Baltic Centre for Contemporary Art, Gateshead, Middlesbrough Institute of Modern Art (MIMA), National Glass Centre, Sunderland, and Camden Art Centre, London.
+Her work is in the collection of the V&A and she was commissioned to make a window for the Laurence Sterne Trust at Shandy Hall, Coxwold, York.
 She is now undertaking doctoral research at Durham University’s Department of Geography and Centre for Visual Arts and Culture in collaboration with National Glass Centre and Sunderland University.

 Further Information